vmchien217/dagger/dev-guide/spi.md

 The opportunities are endless, which is why the SPI is open for anyone to use!

-> Note: The APIs for implementing an SPI plugin are experimental and are free to
-> change.All changes will be documented in our [GitHub releases].
+**Note:** The APIs for implementing an SPI plugin are experimental and are free to change.All changes will be documented in our [GitHub releases].
-> We encourage you to [reach out] when you find rough edges so we can make the
-> APIs easier to use.
+We encourage you to [reach out] when you find rough edges so we can make the APIs easier to use.
+{: .c-callouts__note }

 ## Declaring your SPI plugin